 Current Size: 100%

-The text of the proposal approved by the TST Board of Trustees and effective as of June 9, 2009.
+The text of the proposal was approved by the Toronto School of Theology's Board of Trustees June 9, 2009.

 The CSM will promote research in the study of ministry, particularly in Canada, and will support scholarly reporting in appropriate academic journals, including the Toronto Journal of Theology.